Class Guide

 This class is about design.
 You’ll learn how to design software that is fit for purpose: that fulfills the needs of users, and is flexible, powerful and easy to use.
 Design happens at the meeting point of technology and people.
 It’s not just about the user interface, though; much of the class is about how to shape the underlying functionality that the user experiences.

-The design material taught in the class includes some classic material on (1) user interface design (eg, on user centered computing and the role of conceptual models), (2) state-and-action/data modeling, (3) modularity; and more modern material on (4) function design (with concepts), (5) designing software using LLMs, (6) generating code with LLMs, and (7) incorporating AI agents as components.
+The design material taught in the class includes some classic material on (1) user interface design (eg, on user centered computing and the role of conceptual models), (2) state-and-action/data modeling, (3) modularity; and more cutting-edge material on (4) function design (with concepts), (5) designing software using LLMs, (6) generating code with LLMs, and (7) incorporating AI agents as components.

 Does the class meet industry standards?